crown-xyz/crown-developer-hub/examples/api-authentication/javascript/README.md

 - `iat`: Issued at timestamp
 - `exp`: Expiration timestamp (55 seconds from now)
 - `sub`: API key
-- `bodyHash`: SHA-256 hash of the request body
+- `bodyHash`: SHA-256 hash of the request body.
+If it is a request without a body, use a empty string to generate the hash (For instance a GET request)

 ## Security Notes